crisperdue/prooftoys-site/content/inference.md

 tries any of them that match when doing simplification.

 <a id="forward-reasoning"></a>
-### Finding other substitutions (forward reasoning)
+### "Forward" reasoning

-Rewriting only looks for a substitution into its rewrite rule, and just in certain places, classically the left side of an equation.
+Rewriting always looks for a substitution into its rewrite rule, and in specific locations such as the left side of an equation.
 Sometimes it is useful to prepare for replacement by finding a substitution into the target step instead of the rewrite rule step.
-Proofs using so-called forward reasoning often work this way, proving first an instance of the left side of a tautology such as `(a => b) & (b => a) => (a == b)`, and concluding an instance of `a == b`.
+Proofs using so-called forward reasoning often work this way, proving first an instance of the left side of a conditional tautology such as `(a => b) & (b => a) => (a == b)`, and concluding an instance of `a == b`.

-Other patterns of reasoning also work this way, including proof by contradiction for example using the tautology `(not a => F) => a`.
+Other patterns of reasoning also work this way, including proof by contradiction, for example using the tautology `(not a => F) => a`.

 ### About true statements and T